nniiicc/LIS-598-DC2-Sp2020/docs/05-DataPackaging.md

 - The tool is available for download here: https://github.com/ODIQueensland/data-curator/releases/tag/v1.0.0
 - The dataset that I used in this demonstration is found here: https://data.cityofchicago.org/FOIA/FOIA-Request-Log-Human-Resources/7zkx-3pp7
-- After you download DataCurator and the dataset follow along with the following demo video [here]()
+- After you download DataCurator and the dataset follow along with the following demo video below.

+<iframe width=853 height=506 frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cYftImAspN&v=5&controls=1&ff=1" allowfullscreen="true"></iframe>